soushi/evolution/readme.md

 ### PHP ###
 * Functions and procedures do only have one exit.
 * Classes, functions and procedures should have a PHPDoc header.
-* Unit tests for PHP with PHPUnit are a must.
+* Unit tests for PHP with PHPUnit should be done.
 * Function brackets are starting in a new line.
 * IF conditions are always with brackets.
 * Concatenate string with a space on the left and the right side of the concatanator.